- How Painful Is It?

 Natural childbirth at home was the normal (and only) childbirth delivery option until about 75 years ago.
 Natural childbirth emphasizes an unrushed, supported process, with minimal interference and less invasive monitoring.
-Women who prefer an unassisted childbirth often attend classes to learn what to expect and how to be prepared.
-There are a number of different childbirth classes to choose.
-In any class, you learn about the stages of labor, breathing and relaxation techniques, what happens to the vagina after childbirth, and how to be prepared for the delivery and new baby.
+Women who prefer unassisted childbirth often attend classes to learn what to expect and how to be prepared.
+There are a number of different childbirth classes to choose from.
+In any class, you learn about the stages of labor, breathing, and relaxation techniques, what happens to the vagina after childbirth, and how to be prepared for the delivery and new baby.
 The different methods are taught in different classes.

 What is vaginal delivery with no medication?